Apply for Your Study Permit

 Where To Apply

-New in 2024
+New in 2024 and 2025

-Provincial Attestation letter (PAL)
+Provincial Attestation letter (PAL) Tool

-Admitted undergraduate students who require a PAL can find information about how to acquire the attestation letter inside their Join U of T Portal account.
-More details are available in the Standard Required Documents section below.
+Newly-admitted undergraduate students who require a PAL can find information about how to get their attestation letter through the University Registrar’s Office.

 If you are in Canada with a study permit or work permit, you are considered a protected person, or you are a dependent of someone in Canada with a study permit or work permit, you can apply within Canada.
 Exchange and visiting students that extend their studies beyond 6 months may also be eligible, even if they don’t have an initial study permit (full list).